-With your acceptance materials from LdM, you will receive information regarding the free mobile phone rental contracted through Platform 3000.
-You will register online to receive your phone (and corresponding number) prior to your departure from the U.S. LdM pays the initial fees, and incoming calls are free once you are in Italy.
-Shipping is also free as long as you order at least 14 days in advance of your departure from the U.S. You will pay for outgoing calls and for texts.
-Complete details will be in the pre-departure guide you will receive from LdM a few months prior to the beginning of your semester.
+LdM requires all students to have a telephone that works in Italy.
+You can use your own phone under an international plan or with an Italian sim card.
+Otherwise, there is free mobile phone rental contracted through Piccell.
+You register online to receive your phone (and corresponding number) prior to your departure from the U.S. LdM pays the initial fees, and incoming calls are free once you are in Italy.
+Shipping is also free as long as you order at least 14 days in advance of your departure from the U.S. You pay for outgoing calls and for texts.
+Complete details will be in the predeparture guide you will receive from LdM a few months prior to the beginning of your semester.

-From the US to Italy: If you want to call someone in Italy before you arrive, you must first dial 011, which is the international dialing code.
+From the US to Italy: If you want to call someone in Italy before you arrive, you must first dial o11, which is the international dialing code.
 Next, you dial 39, the country code for Italy, then 055, the city code for Florence, and the rest of the number.